Minter Army Airfield auxiliary fields

 Minter Army Airfield auxiliary fields were a number of airfields used during World War II to support the Minter Army Airfield (now the Shafter Airport) near Shafter, California.
 Minter Army Airfield was also called Lerdo Field, after the nearby road.
 Minter Army Airfield also housed the Shafter Gap Filler Annex P-59A and Shafter Army Aviation Test Activity and opened in June 1941.
-An Army depot open on the base in October 1941, the Minter Sub-Depot, a division of the Sacramento Air Depot.
+An Army depot opened on the base in October 1941, the Minter Sub-Depot, a division of the Sacramento Air Depot.
 Minter Army Airfield had 7,000 troops and civilians working at the base.

 Naming

 Minter Army Airfield was named after First Lieutenant Hugh C. Minter, a World War I veteran killed in a mid-air collision at March Field in July 1932.
 The Army built three 4,500-foot runways on the 1,466-acre site, to support training activities need for World War II.
 Also at Airfield were built three square landing mat.
 The From Minter Army Airfield the United States Army Air Corps's Western Flying Training Command started training the needed pilots.
 To support the training of the many pilots, Minter Army Airfield operated a number of auxiliary airfields.
 Some auxiliary fields were no more than a landing strip, others were other operation airfield that supported the training at the Minter Army Airfield.
 The Vultee BT-13 Valiant and Boeing-Stearman Model 75 were the most common plane used for training at Minter Army Airfields, but large bombers were trained also.
 Minter Army Airfield auxiliary fields were: